Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals of Multiplicities 1 to 6 from the Taylor-Ito and Taylor-Stratonovich Expansions Using Legendre Polynomials: Theorems on Expansions of Iterated Ito and Stratonovich Stochastic Itegrals

-Let us consider the approach to expansion of iterated stochastic integrals \cite{3}-\cite{17} (the so-called method of generalized multiple Fourier series).
+Let us consider the effective approach to expansion of the iterated Ito stochastic integrals (\ref{ito}) \cite{3} (2006), \cite{3a}-\cite{17} (the so-called method of generalized multiple Fourier series).
 Sometimes these stochastic integrals are referred to in the literature as multiple stochastic integrals (see, for example, \cite{1995}).

-The idea of this method is as follows: the iterated Ito stochastic integral of multiplicity $k$ is represented as a multiple stochastic integral from the certain non-random discontinuous function of $k$ variables, defined on the hypercube $[t, T]^k$, where $[t, T]$ is an interval of integration of iterated Ito stochastic integral.
-Then, the indicated non-random function is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
-After a number of nontrivial transformations we come (see the theorem 1 below) to the mean-square convergening expansion of iterated Ito stochastic integral into the multiple series of products of standard Gaussian random variables.
-The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned non-random function of several variables, which can be calculated using the explicit formula regardless of multiplicity $k$ of iterated Ito stochastic integral.
+The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as the multiple stochastic integral from the certain discontinuous nonrandom function of $k$ variables defined on the hypercube $[t, T]^k$, where $[t, T]$ is the interval of integration of the iterated Ito stochastic integral.
+Then, the indicated nonrandom function is expanded in the hypercube $[t, T]^k$ into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
+After a number of nontrivial transformations we come (see Theorems 1, 2 below) to the mean-square convergening expansion of the iterated Ito stochastic integral into the multiple series of products of standard Gaussian random variables.
+The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned nonrandom function of $k$ variables, which can be calculated using the explicit formula regardless of the multiplicity $k$ of the iterated Ito stochastic integral (\ref{ito}).